Power-to-X: Heating systems

 In contrast to simple electric heating systems such as night storage heating which covers the complete heating requirements, power-to-heat systems are hybrid systems, which additionally have traditional heating systems using chemical fuels like wood or natural gas.
-When there are excess energy the heat production can result from electric energy otherwise the traditional heating system will be used.
+When there is excess energy the heat production can result from electric energy otherwise the traditional heating system will be used.
 In order to increase flexibility power-to-heat systems are often coupled with heat accumulators.
 The power supply occurs for the most part in the local and district heating networks.
 Power-to-heat systems are also able to supply buildings or industrial systems with heat.

 Power-to-heat involves contributing to the heat sector, either by resistance heating or via a heat pump.
 Resistance heaters have unity efficiency, and the corresponding coefficient of performance (COP) of heat pumps is 2–5.
 Back-up immersion heating of both domestic hot water and district heating offers a cheap way of using surplus renewable energy and will often displace carbon-intensive fossil fuels for the task.
 Large-scale heat pumps in district heating systems with thermal energy storage are an especially attractive option for power-to-heat: they offer exceptionally high efficiency for balancing excess wind and solar power, and they can be profitable investments.